GoogleCloudPlatform/gcp-token-broker/README.md

    * For "Scopes for Google APIs", click "Add scope", then search for "Google Cloud Storage JSON API", then tick the checkbox for "auth/devstorage.read_write", then click "Add".
+   * For "Authorized domains":
+     - Type the authorizer app's [top private domain](https://github.com/google/guava/wiki/InternetDomainNameExplained#public-suffixes-and-private-domains),
-   * For "Authorized domains", type your domain name then press `Enter` on your keyboard to add it to the list.
+     - **Press `Enter`** on your keyboard to add the top private domain to the list.
    * Click "Save".
 3. Create a new OAuth client ID:
    * Go to: https://console.cloud.google.com/apis/credentials